psuryateja123/sample_api_ui_tests/README.md

 #### Viewing results:

-* For viewing the results for the test run, open the [report.js](https://github.com/psuryateja123/davis_test/blob/master/davis/report.js) (open in a browser)
+* For viewing the results for the test run, open the [report.js](report.js) (open in a browser)

 #### Improvements:

 * There is a further room for expanding the framework by integrating BrowserStack to run on multiple browsers.
 * Integration of Allure report for better visual representation, I have added to other projects in [JavaScript](https://github.com/psuryateja123/cypress_meetup_demo) and [Python](https://github.com/psuryateja123/python-behave)
 * Integration of framework to CI and adding build notifications to communication channels like - Slack, did it for my previous projects in [JavaScript](https://github.com/psuryateja123/cypress_meetup_demo) and [Python](https://github.com/psuryateja123/python-behave)
+* As I current do have the schema for the API, I could not able to proceed for the API schema validation.